 FAME at ESRF, dedicated to x-ray absorption experiments for structural investigation of (very) diluted systems of environmental, material and biological interest.

-D1B at ILL, which is a high intensity powder diffractometer with an 128° PSD.
+D1B at ILL, which is a high intensity powder diffractometer designed for in situ experiments and magnetism studies.

 Position type: Stages Master-2 & Thèse